ccorsi/learning/resume/index.md

 | [Scala](scala) |
 | [Julia](julia) |

-Note that some of my knowledge of the above technologies are fairly minor while some like I have done some extensive work like
+Note that some of my knowledge of the above technologies are fairly minor while some of them I have done some extensive work like
 Go and JavaScript.

 To be continued....